Skip to contents

 Data upload interface

-Text Input (Copy-Paste) - NEW
+Text Input (Copy-Paste)

 For quick standardization of a few names, or when you have a list copied from another source, use the Text input method: